Happy 75th Anniversary, Stonewall!

 I really loved that school.
 When I was a student there, grades went from 1st to 7th, and I loved all seven years I spent there.
 Thanks for the great childhood memories, Stonewall.
 And Happy 75th Anniversary!

-Top image is architect C. H. Griesenbeck’s architectural rendering of Stonewall Jackson Elementary School, originally a one-story building — it appeared in The Dallas Morning News on Dec.
-22, 1938.
+Top image is architect C. H. Griesenbeck’s architectural rendering of Stonewall Jackson Elementary School, originally a one-story building.

 And, yes, it probably sounds weird to outsiders, but students actually do call the school “Stonewall” — just like we call Woodrow Wilson High School (the high school Stonewall feeds into) “Woodrow.”
 It’s like a secret handshake.

 Below, an undated photo from DISD’s Pinterest board (if you squint, you can see the Piggly Wiggly at the southwest corner of Mockingbird and Matilda).

 UPDATE: After years of controversy, Stonewall Jackson Elementary School will be rechristened “Mockingbird Elementary” in 2018.
 Whatever its name, it’s still a great school!